 Lin pulls up her legs beneath her on the bed.

 I am still standing, not quite sure if I should sit down beside her.
 She is my best friend.
 I should.

 I keep standing.

-“When I was a little girl,” says Lin quietly, “my parents felt that I kept too much to myself – I isolated myself.
+“When I was a little girl,” says Lin quietly, “my parents felt I kept too much to myself – I isolated myself.
 Like a female Robinson Crusoe or something.
 I would stay for days, and almost not get out of my room during vacations.”

 “That was a problem for them?
 Your dad who was always on business trips and your mum who was always at some conference?
 They had Mick to look after you.”